 MIG welding originated in the 1940’s as a process for welding aluminum.
 During the 1950’s and 1960’s, developments in the use of semi-inert gases opened up further uses for the process in heavy industrial processes for aluminum and steel.

 Because of its versatility and the relative ease of learning it, MIG welding has become the preferred welding process for indoor industrial uses.
+Anyone can learn how to MIG weld, get a great welder for beginners, like Lincoln Handy MIG, and make decent money.

 The MIG welding process consists of using consumable wire that is fed from a spool through to the joint in the metal that you want to weld together.